adi1icious/MCA-Data/1st Year/Sem-3/readme.md

-This Repository Contains the Java Programs created during 3rd Semester.
+This Repository Contains all the stuff created or obtained during 3rd Semester.